knewplay/course-vex-vrc-in-c/lemlib-course/session1/session1.md

 ---

+## How to Tune PID: The Proportional (P) Value

+* First start with increasing P which we can define as how much we want the motors to slow down as it gets to the target area, and also speed up on release.
+* Example: if robot does not slow down fast enough, may want to lower P
+* In the PID loop, P values will always be non-zero

+## How to Tune PID: The Derivative (D) Value

+* Increasing D helps to the slow down the robot as it approaches its final destination
+* Example: if the robot slows down too much when trying to get to its target position, try increasing D

+## How to Tune PID: The Integral (I) Value

+* Increasing I helps to speed up the robot slightly faster it reaches its final destination, and helps counteracts D
+* Example: if the robot slows down too much when trying to get to its target position, increasing I may help compensate it.

+## Tuning tips

+* Adjust one constant at a time between testing
+* For drives, start with tuning P, then D, and finally I

 ## PID Example: Controlling Robot's Motor Speed

-* Setpoint: Desired speed.
+* Setpoint: Desired speed
-* Process Variable: Actual speed.
+* Process Variable: Actual speed
-* Error: Difference between desired and actual speed.
+* Error: Difference between desired and actual speed
-* Use PID to adjust motor power to reach and maintain the desired speed.
+* Use PID to adjust motor power to reach and maintain the desired speed